Building a serverless application with Go, Google Cloud Run and Firebase

 // ...

-But HTTP paths are not the only thing generated from OpenAPI spec.
-More importantly, it provides us also the models for responses and requests.
+But HTTP paths are not the only thing generated from the OpenAPI spec.
+More importantly, it also provides the models for responses and requests.
 Models are, in most cases, much more complex than API paths and methods.
-Generating them can save time, issues, and frustration during any API contract changes.
+Generating them saves time and frustration during API contract changes.

 # ...